eusoubrasileiro/stocks/Progress.md

 - [ ] Sensibility Analyses.
 What direction take based on moving average trend.
 What performs best?
 - [ ] Mix random noise with correct moving average trend direction to analyze what's the needed accuracy of the model.

 3. `Pytorch NN Local Models`  Assuming P50:56% validation accuracy isn't enough for proffiting.
 Did some tests moving from Global to Local models fitting.
-Using months or weeks to predict days or minutes.
+Using a week to predict 90 minutes.
 Besides that made some cross-validations using the draft code above, but added additional samples with size of prediction vector (90 minutes) to check accuracy of model when on real-world use.
 Those samples were used to measure accuracy on data just after the validation data, simulating "future" data.
-Two models were trainned, the second using half the data for training/validation it gave a P50:72%  accuracy.
-That suggests that validation accuracy alone can be used to divide good from bad predictions (1000 simulations), used cut-off of 95% on the first validation score.
-Parameters : [ntrain= 4*60*5 week, ntest = 90 1:30 hours, nacc = 90 1:30 hours].
+Models were trainned, and a fine tunning using all the samples available was done without supersivion.
+Preliminar results suggests that's a good methodology and the best idea found to divide good from bad predictions was using an 'average' of trainging and validation accuracies `avg = np.sqrt(score0*score1)` (~800+800 simulations).
+Parameters : [ntrain= 4*60*5 week, ntest = 90 1:30 hours, nacc = 90 1:30 hours, finetunning 3 epochs].
+Cutting by training accuracy alone  did not work well.
+Final results were ~ : 0.70 0.70 0.76 0.90 0.95. for avg > 0.93/94 with 1.5% showing frequency.

 Thoughts:
 Generalization of the general parameters for the **Model** can be done by cross-validation on sequential folds.